 Germany: The government tries vainly through US Berlin Ambassador to get Allies to recognize African colonies’ neutrality (Berlin Act from 1885).

 East Prussia: Hindenburg and Ludendorff arrive at Marienburg, then Tannenberg.
-Rennenkampf renews advance but west on Konigsberg, his 1 st Cavalry Division takes Angerburg at north end of Masurian Lakes.
+Rennenkampf renews advance but west on Koenigsberg, his 1 st Cavalry Division takes Angerburg at north end of Masurian Lakes.

-Poland: First Battle of Krasnik (until August 25) southwest of Lublin: Austrian First Army against Russian Fourth, latter driven back 3 miles until next day.
+Poland: First Battle of Krasnik (until August 25) southwest of Lublin: Austrian First Army against Russian Fourth, latter driven back 3 miles (ca. 5 km) until next day.